-- We collected Connecticut data. - We submitted a paper on modeling the traffic speeding at rural facilities in Maine during the Covid-19 pandemic. - We drafted a paper on modeling speeding using streetlight data for Interstates.
+- We developed models for speeding for Interstates and freeways in Connecticut and Maine. - We revised the paper submitted for publication on modeling the traffic speeding at rural facilities in Maine during Covid-19 pandemic. - We are working on drafting a new paper on modeling speeding using streetlight data for Interstates.